 - Wear parts exposed to heat, abrasion, or sunlight.

-- Jigs, fasteners and tools used in workshops or industrial environments.
+- Jigs, fixtures, and tooling used in workshops or industrial environments.

-- Educational and research laboratories exploring performance materials.
+- Educational and research labs exploring performance materials.

 - Printing temperature 210 – 230 °C, bed 60 – 70 °C, fan 50 – 100% after the first layer, enclosure optional but useful for uniform layer bonding.